Undergraduate Preparation for Degree Programs Pre-Medical Imaging and Radiation Sciences

 The advisement worksheet was prepared for OSU students planning to complete their education at the University of Oklahoma, and receive the B.S. degree in Medical Imaging and Radiation Sciences.
 Students planning to major in radiography, sonography, nuclear medicine technology, and radiation therapy complete the same prerequisite courses prior to admission.

-ADVISEMENT AT OSU: Any student, including freshmen, planning to enter a health professions program should come to the Life Sciences and Pre-Health Professions Advisng Office, located in room 213 Life Sciences East.
+ADVISEMENT AT OSU: Any student, including freshmen, planning to enter a health professions program should call 405-744-9965 or come by the Pre-Health Advisng Office, located in room 213 Life Sciences East to schedule an appointment.
 All incoming students should consider enrolling in UNIV 2511, Introduction to Health Careers, offered each fall semester.

 ELECTIVES: Make up the balance of hours needed to equal 64 hours.

 GRADEPOINT REQUIREMENT: Students must have at least a 2.5 GPA in all college work attempted and have earned a "C" or better in required courses.
 Average overall and sciences GPA's for successful applicants were 3.5.